Zinnoruuk/react-shopify-buy/README.md

 # react-shopify-buy

 A React component wrapper for Shopify’s Buy Button SDK.
-Easily embed Shopify products in your React app without touching raw `<script>` tags.
+Easily embed Shopify products in your React app — without manually injecting <script> tags.

 Written in TypeScript, reusable, and drop-in ready for any Shopify store.